Frequently Asked Questions

-What happens if I don’t go to the University Health Center and it is not an emergency?
+What happens if I don’t go to the University Student Health Services?

-You will have to pay the $50.00 deductible out of your own money for each injury or illness you had treated without a referral being processed on the https://myaccount.uhcsr.com.
+You will have to pay the $200.00 deductible and $25.00 co-pay out of your own money for each injury or illness you had treated without a referral being processed on the https://myaccount.uhcsr.com.